blester-mvc/stickit-docs/docs/setup/salesforce/objects/page-button-create/index.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 sidebar_label: 'Create Page Button'
 ---

-# Standard/Custom Object Page Button
+# Create a Standard/Custom Object Page Button

 Create a button to launch StickIt from a record by following these steps: